YoteZip/LinuxCrackingBible/DRM/EOS/defeating_eos.md

 # Cracking Guide

 For our walkthrough we'll be cracking the EOS DRM on PC Building Simulator 2.
-This game should be easy to source through cs.rin via its dedicated game thread under `Main Forum -> Other Gaming Platforms` (thread ID `120407`).
-This game uses EOS and EOS must also be configured properly for it to start, so it's a good sanity check that everything is working properly.
+This game should be easy to source through cs.rin via its dedicated game thread under `Main Forum -> Other Gaming Platforms` (thread ID `120407`), or you can follow along with your own EOS-protected game.
+PC Building Simulator 2 uses EOS, and EOS must also be configured properly for it to start, so it's a good sanity check that everything is working properly.

 1. Source PC Building Simulator 2 and extract it to your workspace